jarviscanada/jarvis_data_eng_derek/core_java/twitter/README.md

 + To delete Twitter: `delete "id", e.g. delete "1251952635629928448"`

 ## Improvements
-+ Retweet funcion can be implmented.
++ Retweet funcion can be added to this app.
 + Images can be posted/shown/deleted by this app.